Two Years After Quitting My Job, I Found Myself Building in Canada

 Blog post image

 This is not the end.
-I know I am still far from expressing myself as freely as I want to, and there is still a gap between me and native speakers, or Chinese people who came here when they were young.
-But this cannot be rushed.
-I can only keep practicing.
+I am still far from expressing myself as freely as I want to, and there is still a gap between me and native speakers, or Chinese people who came here young.
+But that cannot be rushed.
+All I can do is keep practicing.

 English used to be my pain point.
-In the end, it became my entry point into product building.
+In the end, it became my entry point into building products.

-Joe Speaking was not an opportunity that simply appeared, but an opportunity I created after working through a long-standing struggle.
-I needed it first, and only then did I believe that others might need it too.
+Joe Speaking was not an opportunity that simply appeared.
+It was an opportunity I created by working through a long-standing struggle.
+I needed it first, and only then could I believe that others might need it too.

 6. Immigration